HwWobbe/WipHww/README.md

 * LsH re RE.Leslie

 ### Activities:
+* ...
+*
+### Done
-* Preparing to ImportExport GeoJson data into the XememexH and CurbSide environments.
+* Prepared ImportExport GeoJson data into the XememexH and CurbSide environments.
+* * these now appear as "virtual" fields
+* * * they may need to load as "real" Fields

 # 2023-02:
 * -02-20: 2nd round of dataLoading procedures under development.